Google Scholar [link]

 Mobile Device Forensics: We are researching emerging technologies in the field of mobile forensics, an ever-changing and expanding field.
 We expanded this research into wearable device forensics, which was presented at the 2019 American Academy of Forensic Sciences (AAFS) Annual meeting and published in the November 2019 issue of the Journal of Forensic Sciences.
 This research also earned the 2020 Most Outstanding Research honor in the Digital & Multimedia Sciences section of the American Academy of Forensic Sciences (AAFS).
 We have also performed a significant amount of research in the acquisition of data from mobile devices that have been submerged and/or contaminated with liquids, fuels, oils, drugs, fire damage, etc. This research has led to the development of cleaning & handling protocols that are being used in digital forensics laboratories throughout the country.

 Network Forensics: The rise of nefarious activity on public and private networks, including the internet, has focused our research efforts into new and emerging peer-to-peer and network-based technologies.
-This research has been presented at multiple venues including Security BSides (Kansas City, 2017), HackerCon/SecureWV (2016-2018), the Appalachian Institute of Digital Evidence (AIDE), and the American Academy of Forensic Sciences (AAFS).
+I have presented such research at multiple venues including Security BSides (Kansas City, 2017), HackerCon/SecureWV (2016-2018), the Appalachian Institute of Digital Evidence (AIDE), and the American Academy of Forensic Sciences (AAFS).

 - Rusbarsky, K, Smith C, Brunty, J. & Fenger T. (2012) “A Forensic Comparison of NTFS & FAT32 File Systems.”
 Poster presentation at the 2012 AAFS Annual Meeting.

 - Brunty, J. (2012).
 Windows 8 Forensic Analysis.
 Oral presentation at the 2012 Techno Security & Digital Investigations Conference, Myrtle Beach, SC.